Eagles Land Benfica F.C.: Ground

 In the 2022–23 and 2023–24 the club played at Springwest Academy in London.
-In 2024 the club relocated to Spratleys Meadow in Amersham, although the reserve and youth teams remained at the Springwest Academy.
+In 2024 the club relocated to Spratleys Meadow in Amersham (the home ground of Amersham Town, although the reserve and youth teams remained at the Springwest Academy.
+When the club was renamed Eagles Land Benfica, they moved to Preston Park in Harefield, groundsharing with Harefield United.